elprices/brantu-dev-test/README.md

 Stack to use:
-- Mongodb (use mongoose to create a structured scheema)
+- Mongodb (use mongoose to create a structured schema)
 - Nodejs with express framework